gradio-app/gradio/README.md

 ### Sharing Your Demo

 What good is a cool demo if you can't share it?
 Gradio lets you easily share a machine learning demo without having to worry about the hassle of hosting on a web server.
 Simply set `share=True` in `launch()`, and a publicly accessible URL will be created for your demo.
-To revisit our first example:
+To revisit our first example, notice the last line of code here:

 ```python
 import gradio as gr